 Every employer is required under Social Welfare legislation to take reasonable steps to investigate the circumstances of every accident of which notice is given to him.
 However, cases arise where the employer does not accept that the accident happened.
 In such cases the procedure is to refer the claim to the Department's outdoor staff for investigation.
 This usually entails the Investigator interviewing both the employer and the insured person and getting their respective versions of the accident.
 Witnesses to the accident might also be interviewed.
 A report on the case is then submitted to the Injury Benefit Section in which the Investigator may also give their views as to the veracity of the statements obtained.
 The Deciding Officer then considers all the evidence in the report and decides the claim accordingly.

 Investigation of insurability

 As the Occupational Injuries Scheme does not cover self-employed persons, cases sometimes arise where the person's employment may not be insurable for Injury Benefit, for example, employment by a relative.
 Such cases are referred to the Department's Scope Section to see whether the employment is insurable for Occupational Injuries purposes.
 If the employment is insurable for such purposes, the claim is processed in the normal way.
 If not insurable, the claim is disallowed.

 Investigation of Occupational disease claims

 In the case of claims where the incapacity may be due to a prescribed occupational disease, more details are requested from both the employer and the claimant concerning the type of work done and the types of substances contacted during the course of the employment.
-When a reply is received, such cases are referred to the Department's Medical Adviser before a decision is made.
+When a reply is received, such cases are referred to the Department's Medical Assessor before a decision is made.

 The person is advised of the right of appeal to the Chief Appeals Officer where a claim is disallowed.